sd-powell/portfolio_project_3/README.md

 ## Content

 The content displayed throughout the site is based on my own personal vinyl collection.
-Record details such as album titles, artists, tracklists, genres, and release years were sourced from [Discogs](https://www.discogs.com/) ensuring accurate and comprehensive metadata for each entry.
+Record details such as album titles, artists, tracklists, genres, and release years were sourced from [Discogs](https://www.discogs.com/) to ensure accurate and comprehensive metadata for each entry.

-All other written content — including UI text, instructions, labels, button copy, and page descriptions — was created by me to align with the app’s tone, functionality, and user experience goals.
+All other written content — including UI text, instructions, labels, button copy, and page descriptions — was written by me to align with the app’s tone, functionality, and user experience goals.

 <a id="media"></a>